saltict/availproject.github.io/docs/using-avail/getting-started.md

 ## Using the Explorer

-Avail networks are deployed with an [explorer](https://kate.avail.tools/) that you can use to perform network and account related operations.
+The Kate testnet is deployed with an [explorer](https://kate.avail.tools/) that you can use to perform network and account related operations.
 At a high level, you can perform the following:

 1. Inspect blocks, events, and general network-related data.
 2. Manage your accounts and send transactions.